The Alternative Vet

 Homeopathy Acupuncture Herbs Chiropractic Natural Feeding

-The use of the term 'alternative vet' implies that a practice is offering an alternative approach to that of the mainstream service.
+The use of the term ‘ALTERNATIVE VET‘ implies that a practice is offering an alternative approach to that of the mainstream service.
+Alternative Medicine (Alternative Veterinary Medicine) certainly does that and so do we at AVMC.
+That is the main reason that we chose the name ‘Alternative Vet'.

 At the AVMC, we have many traditional values and standards that may be seen to be part of a fading world.
 We also believe in clients having a wide range of options, with freedom of choice.